AbhishekKendrekar/C-Programming-Journey/01-C-Fundamentals/Power-Energy-Calculator/README.md

-# Power & Energy Calculator
+# ⚡ Power & Energy Calculator

-A console-based calculator written in C to perform basic electrical power, energy, efficiency, and electricity cost calculations.
+A beginner-level C programming project created as part of my C programming journey toward embedded systems.

+This project combines basic C programming concepts with electrical and electronics calculations.

-## Features
+## 📌 Features

-- Calculate power using:
+The calculator can perform the following calculations:

+1. **Calculate Power**
-  - Voltage and Current
+   - Voltage & Current → `P = V × I`
-  - Current and Resistance
+   - Current & Resistance → `P = I² × R`
-  - Voltage and Resistance
+   - Voltage & Resistance → `P = V² / R`

+2. **Calculate Energy**
+   - `E = P × T`
-- Calculate energy in Joules
+   - Result in Joules

+3. **Calculate Energy Consumption**
-- Calculate energy consumption in kWh
+   - Calculates energy consumption in kWh
-- Calculate efficiency
-- Calculate electricity cost
+   - `Energy = (Power × Time) / 1000`

+4. **Calculate Efficiency**
+   - `Efficiency = (Output Power / Input Power) × 100`

+5. **Calculate Electricity Cost**
-- Calculate power from energy and time
+   - Calculates energy consumption and electricity cost
-- Input validation for invalid values
+   - `Energy = (Power × Time) / 1000`
+   - `Cost = Energy × Electricity Rate`

+6. **Calculate Power from Energy & Time**
+   - `P = E / T`

-## C Concepts Used
+## 🛠️ Concepts Practiced

+While building this project, I practiced:

 - Variables
 - Data types
-- Input and output
+- `printf()` and `scanf()`
+- Format specifiers
 - Arithmetic operators
-- Comparison operators
+- `if-else` statements
 - Logical operators
-- if-else statements
 - Basic input validation
+- Electrical power and energy formulas

+## 💻 Technologies Used

+- **Language:** C
+- **Compiler:** GCC
+- **Environment:** Online C Compiler

+## ▶️ How to Run

+1. Open the `main.c` file.
+2. Copy the code into any C compiler.
+3. Compile and run the program.
+4. Select an option from the menu.
+5. Enter the required values.

+## ⚠️ Known Limitation

+The current version expects numeric input for calculations.

+Non-numeric characters such as letters are not fully handled yet.
+Robust input validation will be added in a future version after learning functions and loops.

+## 🚀 Future Improvements

+Possible improvements for a future version:

+- Add proper handling of non-numeric input
+- Add loops to perform multiple calculations without restarting
+- Use functions to reduce repeated code
+- Improve menu handling
+- Add more electrical and electronics calculations

+## 📚 Learning Purpose

+This project was created mainly for practice while learning C programming.

+The goal is to gradually improve this project as I learn more C concepts and eventually apply these concepts to embedded systems and electronics projects.

-## Example
+## 👨‍💻 Author

-Power calculation:

-Voltage = 230 V
-Current = 2.5 A

-Output:

-Power = 575.00 W
+**Abhishek**

+Electronics & Telecommunication Engineering Student
+Learning C Programming and Embedded Systems